-The Black Theology Papers Project contains papers presented at the Black Theology Unit of the American Academy of Religion.
-The journal publishes one annual issue featuring presentations from panels that are held 2-3 times per year.
+The Black Theology Papers Project features papers presented by the Black Theology Unit of the American Academy of Religion.
+The journal publishes an annual issue of the proceedings of the AAR Black Theology Unit annual meeting.

-Papers are reviewed and selected for presentation and publication by AAR Black Theology Unit Chairs and BTPP Editors Andrea White and Adam Clark and the members of the unit's steering committee.
+Papers are reviewed and selected for presentation and publication by the AAR Black Theology Unit Chairs and Steering Committee and BTPP Editors Andrea White and Adam Clark.

 Open Access Policy